 We discussed scenarios and perspectives for the Kenyan election and its consequences for German politics with Bastian Schulz, Country Representative of the Friedrich-Ebert-Stiftung (FES) in Kenya, and Idriss Hassan, Chargé d’Affaires a.i. of the Embassy of the Republic of Kenya in Berlin (requested): How does the polarisation between rich and poor, young and old, and urban and rural affect the election?
 Of what significance is the so-called “handshake” and alliance between Kenyatta and Odinga?
 And what are the implications of this momentous election for the regional security architecture in the Horn of Africa beyond the country’s borders?

 These and other questions were the focus of the discussion to which Jürgen Coße, Member of the German Bundestag, the German Africa Foundation and the Friedrich-Ebert-Stiftung cordially invited.

-Jürgen Coße, MdB, Member of the Committee on Foreign Affairs
+Jürgen Coße MP, Member of the Committee on Foreign Affairs